-Thirdly, various reasons for limited access and uptake of GIS information in various jurisdictions have been documented including institutional barriers such as organizational culture; significant red tape when it comes to accessing government GIS data; limited technical capacity; or limitations of the data infrastructure (hardware and software) within government, as has been identified in many of Kenya's counties.
-263 264 Geospatial data sets have also been described as lacking in volume, scope or diversity.
+Thirdly, various reasons for limited access and uptake of GIS information in various jurisdictions have been documented including institutional barriers such as organizational culture; significant red tape when it comes to accessing government GIS data; limited technical capacity; or limitations of the data infrastructure (hardware and software) within government, as has been identified in many of Kenya's counties.263 264 Geospatial data sets have also been described as lacking in volume, scope or diversity.
 For instance, one study indicates that universal coverage in Kenya is not the norm, and data exists mostly in the form of land parcel information and development maps that are mainly developed for urban areas.
 Additionally, most of these maps exist in hardcopy and not digital GIS format.
-265 While milestones ten and thirteen aim to address some of these bottlenecks, challenges remain and have significant implications for the accomplishment of the goal as outlined.
-Lastly, while efforts to promote accountability, through the development of open geospatial data guidelines and standards, are commendable, the absence of a regulatory framework means that there may be no clear requirement for government to routinely produce or provide accessibility to this data according to the developed data standards.
+265 While milestones ten and thirteen aim to address some of these bottlenecks, challenges remain and have significant implications for the accomplishment of open geospatial data guidelines and standards, are commendable, the absence of a regulatory framework means that there may be no clear requirement for government to routinely produce or provide accessibility to this data according to the developed data standards.